L0puh/network-game/README.md

 # Network game
-The pet project provides synchronization from clients and a server, using UDP.
+The pet project provides synchronization from clients and a server, using TCP